 For instance, if a yellow crosses with an orange, its DNA will mingle.
-If the yellow had 2 yellow genes and the orange had 2 orange genes, the flower color will be orange.
-If you take this orange plant and cross it with a 2 yellow genes, the flowers will be yellow because that orange had 1 yellow and 1 orange gene.
+If the yellow had two yellow genes and the orange had two orange genes, the flower color will be orange.
+If you take this orange plant and cross it with two yellow genes, the flowers will be yellow because that orange had one yellow and one orange gene.
 Yellow wins.

 Clivia Flower Colors in Young Plants